Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Heat Dissipation

-It’s completely normal for a charger to heat up during usage.
+It's completely normal for a charger to heat up during usage.
 But a GaN charger comes in handy with better heat dissipation.
-This ensures safety and better power conversion at the same time.
+This ensures safety and improved power conversion.
 On the other hand, a normal charger may stay hot due to inferior heat dissipation as compared.

 Ports

-Talking of the ports, a normal charger would mostly consist of a single USB-A or USB-C port. but most of the GaN chargers come with multiple ports.
+Talking of ports, a standard charger typically has a single USB-A or USB-C port.
+But most of the GaN chargers come with multiple ports.
 So you can charge your phones, laptop, and TWS at the same time without the hassle of needing more adapters.

 Charging Protocols